sharpchen/new-item.nvim/README.md

 ## Why this plugin

 The idea came from the common feature of modern IDEs that, allowing to create a file based on template and context, things like **Add new class** in the menu while you right-click in the explorer.
-This plugin was designed to be a **scaffold** to write your own template with context-aware capabilities for each time you create a file.
+This plugin was designed to be a **scaffold** to write your own template with context-aware capabilities.

 ## Installation